quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints MUST treat receipt of Handshake packets with other frames as a connection error.

-Like Initial packets (see {{discard-initial}}), data in CRYPTO frames at the Handshake encryption level is discarded - and no longer retransmitted - when Handshake protection keys are discarded.
+Like Initial packets (see {{discard-initial}}), data in CRYPTO frames for Handshake packets is discarded - and no longer retransmitted - when Handshake protection keys are discarded.

 ### Retry Packet {#packet-retry}